 The tardigrade is on sale at Etsy for $24.75.
 (Photo credit: C. Taylor)

 Higgs boson watch

 The Higgs boson is thought to give all other particles mass, and this elusive particle also inspired artists to design a mesmerizing watch.
-On Valentine's Day, watch the watch's second hand spin around, representing the Higgs decaying into other bosons, according to the Unemployed Philosophers Guild.
+You can 's second hand spin around, representing the Higgs decaying into other bosons, according to the Unemployed Philosophers Guild.